jwtk/jjwt/README.md

 ```

 If you use the `DEFLATE` or `GZIP` Compression Codecs - that's it, you're done.
 You don't have to do anything during
-parsing or configure the `JwtParserBuilder` for compression - JJWT will automatically decompress the body as expected.
+parsing or configure the `JwtParserBuilder` for compression - JJWT will automatically decompress the payload as
+expected.

 <a name="compression-custom"></a>
 ### Custom Compression Codec